-9. Pour the suspension of the crude product into the Büchner funnel and apply vacuum.
+9. Transfer the suspension of the crude product into the Büchner funnel and apply vacuum.
 Wash the solid thoroughly with deionized water (at least $4 \times 20$ mL).

-10. Let air suck through the precipitate for 5 minutes to pre-dry the product.
+10. Leave the crude product on the vacuum for 5 minutes.
 Disconnect the vacuum source.
-Use the small spatula to transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III.
+Use the small spatula to transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled C. Close the vial and keep it for part III.

-11. Transfer all of the remaining solid into the 50 mL ground-joint Erlenmeyer flask.
+11. Transfer the remaining solid into the 50 mL ground-joint Erlenmeyer flask.